lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 The stake presidency may assign a high councilor to coordinate the stake’s efforts in indexing (see 25.4.3).
-He or another high councilor may be assigned to oversee the work in family history centers (see 25.3.6).
+He or another high councilor may be assigned to oversee the work in FamilySearch centers (see 25.3.6).

 25.3.4